 South Dakota is in the Midwestern region of the United States.
 It covers an area of approximately 77,116 square miles and has a population of around 913,797 people as of 2023.
 North Dakota borders the state to the north, Minnesota to the east, Iowa to the southeast, Nebraska to the south, Wyoming to the west, and Montana to the northwest.

-As observed on the map, the Great Plains of North America slice across South Dakota, covering almost 75% of the state’s area.
-In the western part of the state, the high mountain ranges of the Black Hills, with elevations of 2,000-4,000ft, stretches across its border into Wyoming.
-Located in the southern Pennington County, in the Black Elk Wilderness Area is Black Elk Peak (Harney Peak) – the state’s highest point, which rises to an elevation of 7,244ft (2,208m).
-It is also the highest point in North America, which is situated to the east of the Rocky Mountains.
+South Dakota is known for its diverse geography, which includes rolling prairies, rugged badlands, towering mountains, and winding rivers.
+The Black Hills, with elevations of 2,000-4,000ft, stretches across its border into Wyoming.
+Located in the southern Pennington County, in the Black Elk Wilderness Area is Black Elk Peak (Harney Peak) – the state’s highest point, which rises to an elevation of 7,244ft.
+The eastern part of the state is characterized by fertile farmland and gently sloped hills.

 The state’s most important river is the Missouri River.
 It is the longest river in the United States flowing over 2,500 miles (4,023km).
 The Missouri River rises in southern Montana in the Rocky Mountains, first flowing in the north and then generally southeast across the center of the United States, draining into the Mississippi River, just to the north of St. Louis, Missouri.

 Other significant rivers of the state include the Cheyenne, James, Moreau, Red, and White.
 The most significant lake is Lake Oahe, one of five major lakes created on the Missouri River by the U.S. government to eliminate the annual flooding of the river lowlands.
 The state’s lowest point is situated along the Minnesota border, in the Big Stone Lake, at an elevation of 966ft.